digipolisantwerp/antwerp-ui_react/TESTING.md

 #### Example

 In the following example the accordion tab can be opened or closed by toggling the `<div>` tag with the CSS class `m-accordion__tab`, which is nested in the accordion with data attribute `data-qa="id-1234"`.
+So the compiled code would look like this:

 ```html
 <div class="m-accordion" data-qa="id-1234">